Skip to content

 x = 4 / 0

-# we can catch different types of exceptions
+# different types of exceptions can be intercepted

-# execution stops at the first [except] block capable of handling the exception
+# execution stops on the 1st [except] able to handle the exception

 try: